sensu/sensu-docs/content/sensu-core/2.0/dashboard/overview.md

 ### Accessing the Dashboard
 After [starting the Sensu backend][1], you can access the dashboard in your browser by visiting http://localhost:3000.
-You may need to replace `localhost` with the host name or IP address of the machine where the backend is installed.
+You may need to replace `localhost` with the hostname or IP address where the Sensu backend is running.

 ### Signing In
-Sign in to the dashboard with your sensuctl username and password.
+Sign in to the dashboard with your Sensuctl username and password.
-If you haven't [configured sensuctl][2], you can sign in as the default read-only user (username: `sensu`, password: `sensu`).
+If you haven't [configured Sensuctl][2], you can sign in as the default read-only user (username: `sensu`, password: `sensu`).

 ### Themes
-Use the Preferences menu to change the theme or switch to the dark theme.
+Use the preferences menu to change the theme or switch to the dark theme.

 [1]: ../../getting-started/installation-and-configuration/#starting-the-services
 [2]: ../../getting-started/configuring-sensuctl